Borys Hrinchenko: Biography

 While working at the zemstvo, Hrinchenko wrote a dilogy "In the middle of the dark night" (1901) and "Under the quiet willows" (1902), published plays "Forest Stars" (1897), "Cloud" (1897), "Steppe Guest" (1898), "Among the Storms" (1899), "On Public Work" (1901).
 B. Hrinchenko was an extremely hard-working man.
-Being a true patriot, he published "Ethnographic Materials Collected in Chernihiv and Neighboring Provinces" in three volumes (1895-1899), "From the Mouth" (1900), and "Literature of Ukrainian Folklore (1777-1900)" (1901).
+Being a patriot, he published "Ethnographic Materials Collected in Chernihiv and Neighboring Provinces" in three volumes (1895–1899), "From the Mouth" (1900), and "Literature of Ukrainian Folklore (1777-1900)" (1901).

-In 1902 the writer moved to Kyiv.
-Here, together with his wife Maria Zahirna, he worked on compiling his top work, the four-volume Dictionary of the Ukrainian Language (1907-1909).
+In 1902, the writer moved to Kyiv.
+Here, together with his wife Maria Zahirna, he worked on compiling his top work, the four-volume Dictionary of the Ukrainian Language (1907–1909).
 This outstanding work was awarded an academic prize.

-At the end of 1904 he headed the left wing of the UDP, which formed the Ukrainian Radical Party, and at the end of 1905 it merged with the UDP into the Ukrainian Democratic Radical Party.
-From 1906 he was an employee of the newspaper Hromadska Dumka and editor of the magazine Nova Hromada.
-In 1906-1909 he headed the Kyiv Prosvita.
+At the end of 1904, he headed the left wing of the UDP, which formed the Ukrainian Radical Party, and at the end of 1905, it merged with the UDP into the Ukrainian Democratic Radical Party.
+From 1906, he was an employee of the newspaper Hromadska Dumka and editor of the magazine Nova Hromada.
+From 1906 to 1909, he headed the Kyiv Prosvita.
 Hrinchenko belonged to the group of the most prominent representatives of Ukrainian populism.
 During the period of the greatest scale of the great-power chauvinist policy of the Russian government in Ukraine, he advocated the consistent conduct of national and cultural work among Ukrainian society.
 He expressed his political views in his program of the UDRP and in "Letters from Dnieper Ukraine" (Bukovina newspaper, 1892–1893).

 In 1905, on the initiative of Hrinchenko and others, the All-Ukrainian Teachers' Union (VUUS) was formed as a professional Ukrainian organization of teachers and public educators.

 After the return of Mykhailo Hrushevsky from Lviv to Kyiv, Hrinchenko sowed enmity and distrust of everything Galician (his personal motive was his disapproval of Mykhailo Hrushevsky).